+What Is Sales Productivity?Sales productivity refers to how much output a salesperson creates compared to the resources they use while advancing towards their short- and long-term goals.
+While the resources used can be time, money, and effort, the outputs are measurable sales results.
 Many factors affect productivity, such as organisational structure, sales team culture, mindset, and managerial support.
 All of these elements need to be strengthened jointly to create significant improvement.

+1- Build a Team That Delivers Mutual ValueSalespeople can build trust and rapport by focusing on delivering mutual value for clients and their organisation.
+With trust, a salesperson lays the foundation for sales success by boosting their credibility, enhancing the company’s reputation, and nurturing stronger relationships.
 When mutual value becomes established in your team’s culture, your reputation increases radically.
 And the customers, who are sure that they made the best choice for themselves during their purchase, do not hesitate to advocate for your brand.

 2- Improve the Quality of ConversationsYour team’s ability to deliver the right messaging determines your success.
 Identify the factors that reduce the quality of your team’s conversations and support their communication skills by creating the right environment.

 - Focus your team’s energy on potential customers who fit the ideal customer profile to ensure meaningful improvement with the right feedback.
 You can improve the quality of your leads by strengthening your team’s alignment with the marketing team.

 - Self-confidence can unlock any mental blocks that limit your team’s communication capabilities.
 Let them build confidence by pairing up less experienced team members with more seasoned ones.

 - Discover gaps in your team’s knowledge that create problems in their communication.
 Offer training opportunities to fill these gaps successfully.